Climate change may benefit some people who live in the Arctic, but may not be so good for others.

 My name is Hans and we have had an increasing number of expedition cruise ships visiting the High Arctic.
 This year 1300 of these tourists came to experience the lifestyle of today’s Inuit and buy some gifts from our local crafts people

 It is after midnight and we are setting out to hunt for narwhal near the village of Qeqertat in Inglefield fiord Greenland.
 During this time of year in August the narwhal come to try and feed on the polar cod in the fiord.
-I am attempting to catch my quota of three narwhals for 2009.
+According to the North Atlantic Marine Mammal Commission (Nammco) Inglefield Bredning region which includes Qaanaaq and Qeqertat would have a quota of 98 with 98 landed in 2018.
+Hunters get an individual quota which is decided by the local hunters association.
+The meat is divided up in a communal manner according to local traditions.
 Tonight three hunters will attempt to get within throwing range of one of these animals.
 Their raw skin called Muktuq is an important source of vitamin C as we cannot grow fresh vegetables at 77°N latitude.
 I have made my kayak and its associated equipment from a mixture of local and imported material.
 We have found this to be the most appropriate technology for operating at these high latitudes in 24 hour daylight at this time of the year.
 However the increasing number of calving glaciers is making this type of hunting more dangerous than it used to be in the past.

 It is 2 am in the morning at 78°N of the equator.
 We have travelled to Inglefield land to hunt for our allocated quota of caribou and musk oxen.
 We have used our speedboat to travel from Qaanaaq on a trip which will last about 4 days.
 Modern technology allows us to access these areas more quickly than in the past.
 The temperature is 2°C but we have shed our heavy anoraks in order not to sweat too much.
 We are tracking the animals which inhabit a narrow belt of land between the sea and the Greenland ice cap.
 Inglefield land has several abandoned settlements, but I wonder will global warming enable us to reoccupy old settlements and hunting sites like Etah on a more permanent basis.